 The Lab offers eight different minigames, each giving a look into the unique ways that VR could interpret various video game genres.
 These include: an Angry Birds analogue, a tower defence game, an intergalactic shoot ‘em up, secrets galore, and the chance to become a robot mechanic.
 The rest aren’t really games per se, it’s more that they consider what avenues VR might go down in the future.
 Amongst these are an interactive solar system, detailed CT scans of the human body and a “virtual holiday” in the Icelandic wilderness, where you’re accompanied by a robotic pup.

 Well… choosing the best VR headset to buy is a bit of an open question really.
 First you need to consider what you’re going to use it for.
-If you’re a PC gamer you may want to consider the current leaders; Oculus and HTC Vive.
-If you're a fan of game consoles, PlayStation VR or Xbox VR would be a good choice - that's if Microsoft ever get around to deciding on an HMD manufacturer or whether they'll just make their own.
+If you’re a PC gamer you may want to consider the current leaders; Oculus Quest 2, HTC Vive Cosmos, HP Reverb G2 or the Valve Index.
+If you're a fan of game consoles, PlayStation VR or Xbox VR would be a good choice - that's if Microsoft ever get around to deciding on an HMD manufacturer, such as HP, or whether they'll just make their own.